-The research of the Institute of Structural Lightweight Design is dedicated to the development of lightweight concepts and solutions for industrial applications.
-The objective is the development of design solutions which make components and component groups lighter, more compact, more structurally stable, free of vibration and noise.
-According to all these considerations, todays ecological demand for technical solutions of which production, operation and recycling is resource-saving, is also respected.
+Research at the Institute of Structural Lightweight Design focuses on developing lightweight concepts and solutions to support industrial applications.
+The objective isto develop design solutions to make components and component groups lighter, more compact, more structurally stable, and free of vibration and noise.
+Taking all of this into account, we respect today's ecological demand for technical solutions featuring resource-saving aspects in regard to production, operations, and recycling.

-With a focus on applications in mechanical and civil engineering, mechatronics, automotive and aerospace engineering the research covers the following topics:
+Our focus on research to support applications in mechanical and civil engineering, mechatronics, automotive and aerospace engineering covers the following topics:

-For a complete list and further information on the institute's research projects, publications and talks see: Fodok
+See Fodok for a complete list and additional information about the institute's research projects, publications and talks.

-The institute is active member of the following expert committees and industry platforms:
+The institute is active member of the following expert committees and industrial platforms: